MicrosoftDocs/cpp-docs/docs/cpp/functions-cpp.md

      For more information, see [Inline Functions](../cpp/inline-functions-cpp.md).

-4.  `noexcept`, which specifies whether or not the function can throw an exception.
+4. A `noexcept` expression, which specifies whether or not the function can throw an exception.
 In the following example, the function does not throw an exception if the `is_pod` expression evaluates to `true`.

     ```
     #include <type_traits>